comius/dedekindreals/doc/05-DD-Floats.md

 **The result of addition, subtraction, multiplication, and division when one or both of the arguments is infinite** **shall return correct limit when it exists or throw an ArithmeticException otherwise.**
-**Similarly division by zero  throws exception.**
+**Similarly division by zero shall throw an ArithmeticException.**

 *Rationale:* Returning correct limit simplifies interval arithmetic and still guarantees correct results.
 When a limit does not exists an exception is thrown that needs to be handled by the module using Floats.
 We don't want incorrect result to be hidden in a low-level module.

 *Verification:* Test float operation in parallel with operations on integers (which we may trust).
 For regular values use small integers, i.e. -2...2 and for infinities big integers -100, 100.
 Test pairs of all values.